yo3nglau/KeepLearning/Resolution/How-to-configure-conda-for-all-users-on-Linux.md

 This setting will allow users to add or use cache files for `pip`, `torch`, etc.

-Finally, configure the `.condarc` file exactly under the `/ANACONDA/INSTALLATION/DIRECTORY` (if it does not exist, `touch` one) with two alternatives:
+Configure the `.condarc` file exactly under the `/ANACONDA/INSTALLATION/DIRECTORY` (if it does not exist, `touch` one) with two alternatives:

 - Allow users to create virtual environments in the shared directory